Ewogijk/runeOS/CONTRIBUTING.md

 build system in the classical meaning like SCons or Meson, but rather a tool that executes those two build systems and other build scripts that know how to build the OS.

 Building with Brokkr requires only two steps, first the build directory must be configured.
-In the 'Brokkr' directory
+In the `Brokkr/` directory
 run:

 ```shell